Loading Data with InsuranceLake

 - The S3 Console, which can be used to create folders and drag and drop files.

-- AWS SDKs or REpresentational State Transfer (REST) Application Programming Interfaces (APIs), which can be used to embed file copying into workflows and applications.
+- AWS SDKs or REST APIs, which can be used to embed file copying into workflows and applications.

 - AWS CLI, which can copy objects from local machines or through scripts with a full path.